Important: This article applies to Network Solutions® customers only.

 As a domain name buyer, you can make an offer between $100 and $25,000 USD.
 If you need help in determining an offer price, use the Free Value Assessment tool.
 You will be charged $39 per Certified Offer to use the Certified Offer Service.
 This fee is non-refundable and is charged whether the offer is accepted or not.
 If the offer is accepted, you will be charged the accepted sales price plus a 5% transaction fee.

-On your behalf, Network Solutions® presents the Certified Offer to the seller via email, using the primary contact data available in WHOIS.
+On your behalf, Network Solutions® presents the Certified Offer to the seller via email, using the Administrative contact email on the WHOIS.

 Note: Under certain circumstances, a seller may be permitted to request that you reopen an expired offer.

-You will receives daily email updates for 10 days or until the seller responds.
+You will receive daily email updates for 10 days or until the seller responds.
 You will be notified immediately when the offer is accepted or rejected.